RWinterburn/OscarsQuiz/README.md

 # Challenges and Bugs
 The only bugs I got were unclosed elements and stray tags.
 Some titles weren't formatted correctly which you can see here.
-At first the webpage was not valid as seen by this screenshot here ![image](../bugs-1.png)
+At first the webpage was not valid as seen by this screenshot here ![image](../bugs-1.png) Couldn't figure out a solution for the option counter not restarting on each question/

 ![Image](assets/pictures/bug-2.png)